 Equity price risk is the risk that the fair value of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk).
-The Group is exposed to equity price risk arising from financial assets at fair value through profit or loss (note 17) and financial liabilities at fair value through profit or loss (note 25).
-As at 31 December 2023, a 10% increase in the fair value of the financial assets, with all other variables held constant, would lead to an increase of financial assets at fair value through profit or loss (17) and financial liabilities at fair value through profit or loss (17) and financial assets, with all other variables held constant, would lead to an increase of financial assets at fair value through profit or loss by RMB25.0 million (31 December 2022: RMB31.8 million).
-As at 31 December 2023, a 10% increase in the fair value of the financial liabilities, with all other variables held constant, would lead to an increase of financial liabilities at fair value through profit or loss by RMB0.1 million (31 December 2022: RMB1.0 million).
+The Group is exposed to equity price risk arising from financial assets at fair value through profit or loss (note 16).
+As at 31 December 2024, a 10% increase in the fair value of the financial assets, with all other variables held constant, would lead to an increase of financial assets at fair value through profit or loss by RMB28.0 million (31 December 2023: RMB25.0 million).